Military career of L. Ron Hubbard: USS Algol and shore service

 On the same day that Hubbard was sent a formal letter of admonition, he reported sick with complaints of epigastric pains and possible malaria.
 In his Affirmations, Hubbard later recorded: "Your stomach trouble you used as an excuse to keep the Navy from punishing you."

 After 77 days on the sick list, it was finally determined that he was suffering from a duodenal ulcer.
 In October 1943, he asked to be transferred to landing craft and was sent on a six-week training course at the Naval Small Craft Training Center in San Pedro, California.
 He was then ordered in December 1943 to join the crew of USS Algol, an attack cargo ship, to assist with the ship's fitting out and crew training in Portland, Oregon.
 The vessel was commissioned in July 1944 with Hubbard aboard in the role of Navigation and Training Officer.
-The next two months were occupied with training exercises off the California coast in preparation for the ship's envisaged departure in September for the western Pacific theater of operations.
+The next two months were occupied with training exercises off the California coast, but when the ship departed Oakland on October 4 for the western Pacific theater of operations, Hubbard was no longer aboard.

 Hubbard, however, applied instead to undertake a three-month training course in military administration at the School of Military Government, a faculty that had been established on the campus of Princeton University, but was not part of the University itself, although Hubbard later asserted that he had been a Princeton student.
 His commanding officer approved the detachment and gave Hubbard a generally good fitness report, rating him to be "of excellent personal and military character" though he "is very temperamental and often has his feelings hurt".
 On September 27, a curious incident occurred aboard USS Algol; the ship's deck log records that Hubbard reported that he had discovered "an attempt at sabotage" consisting of a Coke bottle filled with gasoline with a cloth wick inserted, concealed among the ship's cargo.
 A few hours later Hubbard was ordered to depart the ship and proceed to Princeton.